SafouaneM/keepreliving/README.md

 🚧 Means it's a blocker for now.

 - [x] Basic authentication
-- [ ] ⏳ Creating and uploading media and libraries
+- [x] Creating and uploading media and libraries
 - [ ] Basic profile configuration for that extra flair
 - [ ] Customizing the library info, even going as far as adding a cover image
 - [ ] A basic featured libraries, media section
-- [ ] Generating unique codes for libraries
+- [~] ⏳ Generating unique codes for libraries (first phase done though)
-- [ ] Permissions for viewing and downloading media in a library
+- [~] ⏳ Permissions for viewing and downloading media in a library
 - [ ] We'll see...
 ---